-Additional information about the menstrual cycle
+In conclusion to the menstrual cycle

-What a woman should do when suffering physical and mental imbalances depends entirely on her Prakriti (personality and constitution) and Vrikriti (imbalance).
-So, it is good to take the time to get to know yourself and to pay attention to how the mood and body change during the menstrual cycle.
-Write a diary if you wish.
-Depending on which dosha is out of balance, she should adjust her lifestyle and diet accordingly.
+What a woman should do for different ailments depends entirely on her prakriti (personality and constitutional type) and vrikriti (imbalance).
+So it’s good to take the time to get to know yourself and to pay attention to how your mood and body change during your cycle.
+Depending on which dosha is out of balance, she should adjust her lifestyle and diet.
 In my experience, it can take a few menstrual cycles to feel an improvement.